Docker vs. Containerd: A Quick Comparison (2023)

 docker run --name webserver -p 80:80 -d nginx

 This pulls in the "nginx" image and immediately starts a container that runs this Nginx application.
 This, in turn, gives us access to a web server.
 People can now connect to it on port 80 and see whatever web page we have there.
-Now let's try to think about what Docker, as a program, has to do here.
+Now, let's think about what Docker, as a program, has to do here.
 First of all, it needs to have some part in its code that can understand our command:

 docker run --name webserver -p 80:80 -d nginx